optimizely/style-guides/csharp/language.md

 }
 //Console.WriteLine("tra" + manyPhrases);
 ```
-- Be aware that chained `operator+` concatenations will be slower and cause
-    significant memory churn.
+- Be aware that chained `operator+` concatenations will be slower and cause significant memory churn.
-- In general, use whatever is easiest to read, particularly for logging and
-    assert messages.

 ## Unsigned Data Types

 In general, use `int` rather than unsigned types.
 The use of `int` is common throughout C#, and it is easier to interact with other libraries when you use `int`.